 New and varied content

 The sheer amount of new content that is added to the platform weekly is enough to keep even the busiest of brains engaged.
-Whether you want to pick up a new skill to make your resume shine or master a hobby “just for the hell of it,” you can easily find dozens of opportunities to level up your repertoire.
-Further, Skillshare’s generous payment plans for teachers means that there’s no shortage of excellent instructors creating new and high-quality content regularly.
+Whether you want to pick up a new skill to make your resume shine, restyle your home, or master a hobby “just for the hell of it,” you can easily find dozens of opportunities to level up your repertoire.
+Further, Skillshare’s payment plans for teachers means that there’s no shortage of excellent instructors creating new and high-quality content regularly.

 Now, if only there was more time in the day to learn it all!